armanetti/qspin/README.md

   title     = {{psyspin}: Generalized Ising / Blume--Capel /
                 Blume--Emery--Griffiths inference for ordinal questionnaire data}, year      = {2026},
-  version   = {1.1.1},
+  version   = {1.1.2},
   url       = {https://github.com/armanetti/psyspin},
   doi       = {10.5281/zenodo.XXXXXXX},
 }
 ```

-Citation details for the paper will be updated once it is published.
-The DOI
+The paper is available on arXiv: [arXiv:2605.29739](https://arxiv.org/abs/2605.29739).
-above will be filled in automatically by Zenodo the first time a GitHub
+The software DOI above will be filled in automatically by Zenodo the first
-release is archived (see the DOI section of the setup guide) — replace
+time a GitHub release is archived — replace `XXXXXXX` once you have the real
-`XXXXXXX` once you have the real record number, or better, point people to
+record number, or better, point people to the "concept DOI" that always
-the "concept DOI" that always resolves to the latest version.
+resolves to the latest version.

 ---